About the SIAA

 SIAA takes a leading role in advising government on behalf of the space industry.
 Through a program of meetings and other communications, SIAA consults with its members to devise policies to support the development of the Australian space industry and is active in promoting commercial, industrial and research opportunities for its members nationally and internationally.

-The SIAA also runs a Space Industry Development Grants Program in March and October each year, providing up grants of up to $2,500 to support the organisation and delivery of industry-related events including, but not limited to, conferences, workshops, seminars and other meetings, and offering one-off competitive grants of up to $2,000 to support special space-related projects and activities.
+The SIAA also runs the Space Industry Development Fund in May and October each year, providing up grants of up to $2,500 to support the organisation and delivery of industry-related events including, but not limited to, conferences, workshops, seminars and other meetings, and offering one-off competitive grants to support special space-related projects and activities.

 What is the scope of the Australian Space Industry?